 Selection of Grants

-Proposals will be selected based on their match with the RRF Guidelines and ES/NFI Cluster priorities.
+Proposals will be selected based on their match with the RRF Guidelines and Cluster priorities.
 Grants will be allocated according to the following principles:

 • Funding is granted based on proposals from organizations with the capacity to respond (including adherence to sector and sub-sector requirements);